nnikolaeva/web-optimization/README.md

 1. In terminal change directory to project directory
 2. Run gulp
 3. gulpfile.js will run the following tasks:
-   a. lint and minify js files and save them in js directory
+* lint and minify js files and save them in js directory
-   b. minify css files and save them in css directory
+* b. minify css files and save them in css directory
-   c. compress images and save them in images directory
+* c. compress images and save them in images directory

 ####OPTIMIZATION THAT WAS MADE IN VIEWS/JS/MAIN.JS